Zhang-Yihao/Adversarial-Representation-Engineering/README.md

 w/ [Yihao Zhang](https://zhang-yihao.github.io), [Zeming Wei](https://weizeming.github.io), Jun Sun, Meng Sun.

 ## Introduction
-This minimal scale demo is still in the testing phase, which provides the implementation for Section 5.1 **Alignment: To Generate (Harmful Responses) or Not to Generate**.
-Experiments for hallucination can be simply derived by changing the dataset, which will be available  upon publication.
+This minimal scale demo is still in the testing phase, which provides the implementation for Section 5.1 **Alignment: To Generate (Harmful Responses) or Not to Generate** and 5.2 **Hallucination: To Hallucinate or Not to Hallucinate**.

 ## Setup
 Parameters are hardcoded in `main.py` for now.
 If you wish to modify the parameters, please edit `main.py` directly.
 We will implement `argparse` soon.